jbakse/site_builder/docs/noise/index.md

 next_url: ../strategy

 hero_title: Noise
-description: Noise provides a flexible, powerful, and aesthetic source of random values.
+description: Noise provides a flexible, powerful, and aesthetic source of variation that often works better than using a plain random number generator.
 software: p5.js

 ---